 Will Eberle, MPA, founder of Mission Driver, trains, consults, speaks, and informs policy nationally.
 Will has completed the Public Narrative program at the Harvard Kennedy School for Executive Education.
 He is a Curtis Scholar with a Masters of Public Administration degree from Norwich University and a Bachelors of Psychology degree from Johnson State College in Vermont.
 Will has completed the Vermont Agency of Human Services Leadership Academy and is a graduate of the Snelling School of Government’s Vermont Leadership Institute - class of 2023.

-Will is the Director of Weatherization and Climate Impact at Capstone Community Action and the Executive Director of Alyssum, a peer support based holistic respite in Rochester, Vermont.
+Will is the Executive Director of Alyssum - a peer support-based holistic mental health respite program in Rochester, Vermont.
 He served for two years as the Executive Director of The Vermont Association of Mental Health and Addiction Recovery aka "Recovery Vermont"- Vermont's largest non-profit state-wide mental health and addiction recovery organization.
-Previously, Will was a Field Director at the Vermont Agency of Human Services for six years and an Executive Director and peer support counselor at Another Way, a Montpelier, Vermont-based mental health drop-in center for six years.
+Will was a Field Director at the Vermont Agency of Human Services for six years and an Executive Director and peer support counselor at Another Way, a Montpelier, Vermont-based mental health drop-in center for six years.
 He started his human services career as a street outreach worker and at-risk youth trainer and mentor.

 Key Accomplishments